alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 ## Creating an in-memory LockDao for testing

 Somebody who uses the LockDao can ask for an instance of that trait, and it doesn't matter whether it's backed by a real database or it's just in-memory.
-So when we're testing code that uses the LockDao -- but not testing a LockDao implementation specifically -- we can use a simpler, in-memory implementation.
+So when we're testing code that uses the LockDao -- but not testing a LockDao implementation specifically -- we can use a simple, in-memory implementation.
 This makes our tests faster and easier to manage!

-Let's create an in-memory implementation.
+Let's create one now.
 Here's a skeleton to start with:

 ```scala